 Tuning update same day: I’m generally delighted with the system (and the fact that it was done a couple of days rather than hours or minutes before we had to leave), but that extra time gives me the luxury of a little extra tweaking.

 I was pleased to gentrify the overflow path with the punched holes peeing neatly back into the garbage can rather than dribbling water down the outside of the tank, down the output tube, thru the hole in the side of the garbage can and onto the floor.
 Yeah, it’s just the concrete garage floor, and the water would drain straight outside, but this is nicer.

 Unfortunately, the 3rd hole was too much, and water from it often just dribbled down the outside of the tank.
 How should I patch that 3rd hole?

 First thought was hot melt smushed into the hole by thumb and forefinger protected by bandages of thin plastic or something.
 Might have worked – should try it some time.

 The second idea won as “at least good enough”.
 Pieces of the best tape I could think of on both sides, stuck together thru the hole.
 I chose Gorilla tape, mostly because I had some.
 It only has to last 5 days of being wet for 10 minutes a day.
 I’m predicting success; update to follow.

 Update 8/6/18: We’ve been back a couple of days now, and the watering system seemed to have worked as designed.
 The flowers were fine, and water level in the garbage can was fairly low (but not measured).
 It’s run 2 additional days, and the pump is probably sucking air by now.
 Guess I should shut off the cron job (or refill the garbage can).
+Oh, and the tape covering one of the overflow holes is still firmly in place.
 It’s busy out, but I better decide what to do about watering going forward.
 Anyway, the system counts as a complete success.